 Learn more about the committee here: https://foreignaffairs.house.gov/

 More on Foreign Affairs

-WASHINGTON, D.C. – Congressman Michael McCaul (TX-10), senior member on the House Foreign Affairs Committee, issued the following statement after the U.S. House of Representatives passed H. Res.
-11 to reject the United Nations Security Council Resolution 2334.
+WASHINGTON, D.C. – Congressman Michael McCaul (TX-10), the Lead Republican on the Foreign Affairs Committee, released the following statement on the death of Qasem Soleimani.